How to Press Comics, Funny Shirts, TMNT Toys - KaptainMyke

 TEMPERATURE DIFFERENCES

-The Clamshell Press and Swivel Press heat up much faster.
-The Seal and D&K Dry Mount Press Machines take 10 minutes to reach preset temperature.
-Use this knowledge to adjust/compensate for recommended start up times and temperatures.
-You cannot quickpress a 2002-Present modern age book with a Seal or D&K Dry Mount Press Machine unless you preheat the machine first, for example.
-The Comic Book CPR book was written using a Clamshell Press Machine.
+Comic Book CPR was written using a Clamshell Press Machine.
 All recommended times and temperatures are going to run 10 degrees Fahrenheit higher than a Seal or D&K Dry Mount Press Machine.
-If the book recommends a temperature of 155F, this is for a clamshell.
-If you have a Seal or D&K machine use 145F, for example.
+If the book recommends a temperature of 150F, this is for a clamshell.
+If you have a Seal or D&K machine use 140F, for example.
+The reasoning for this is because dry mount press machines take longer to heat up and cool down, so there is a longer/slower transference of heat to a book.

 USING AN INFARED THERMOMETER